harsh-98/ctb/README.md

 This project contains a sample server/client application for testing different scenarios on HLCTB network.
 Code for sample application is available under `test_app` folder.

 For more information, refer [run_demo.md](docs/run_demo.md).

+## Hosting HLCTB on cloud
+As the end product, this network would be running on cloud.
+And its service will be used for adding the necessary layer of security for certificate verification in SSL/TLS PKI communications.

+On how to deploy HLCTB on a server, refer [deploying_to_cloud.md](docs/deploying_to_cloud.md).